yashsrivastavv/yashsrivastavv/README.md

 ### Hi there 👋
+My name is Yash and I'm a computer science student from India.
+Here's some info about me!

+⚡Work Experience: <br>
+- Animation Intern at ConnectEd [Remote.
+Winter 2022]
+- Video Editor at EkPrayaas NGO [Remote.
+August 2022]

+🔭 Current Project:
+- CCTNS in GD and FIR (Python/Dask + NLTK)

+🌱 Interests:
+- Machine Learning

+💬 Reach me by email or LinkedIn: iyashsrivastav@gmail.com | https://www.linkedin.com/in/yash-srivastava-/

 <!--
 **yashsrivastavv/yashsrivastavv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.